aliberro39109/Bitmap/README.md

-This app has been deployed to github since version 2.0
+This app has been deployed to github since version 2.0, the original post is https://www.facebook.com/ali.berro.39109/posts/1101247510229420

 The features regarding it are:
 * Read Bitmaps of type (1,4,8,16,32) bits per pixel.